TanStack/router/docs/framework/react/guide/code-splitting.md

 ## Data Loader Splitting

 > ⚠️ Splitting a data loader will incur 2 round trips to the server to retrieve the loader data.
 One round trip to load the loader code bundle itself and another to execute the loader code and retrieve the data.
-Do not proceed unless you are VERY sure that your loader is contributing the the bundle size enough to warrant these round trips.
+Do not proceed unless you are VERY sure that your loader is contributing to the bundle size enough to warrant these round trips.

 You can code split your data loading logic using the Route's `loader` option.
 While this process makes it difficult to maintain type-safety with the parameters passed to your loader, you can always use the generic `LoaderContext` type to get most of the way there: